ChildOf1970/AuctionatorToTSM/README.md

 4. Open the TSM auction house interface and paste (CTRL+V) the search string into the search field on the browse tab.

 # Known Issues:
 The Reagents database used to find the item id from the item name and tier currently only has reagents from TWW, and just the most common ones.
-It is not yet complete.
+It is not yet complete..